Grindelwald

-Coat of arms

-The blazon of the municipal coat of arms is Gules on a Bar Argent a Semi Chamois rampant issuant Sable between seven, 4-3, Mullets of the second.

 History

 Grindelwald was first mentioned in 1146 as Grindelwalt.
 This designation is probably derived from the Old High German words "grintil" (bar, barrier) and "walt" (forest), thus describing the nature of the valley.
 According to a legend, the name Grindelwald comes from two monks of the Interlaken Monastery.
 After exploring the Lütschinen valleys, they are said to have reported about "Grinden" and "Wald", i.e. "stones" and "forests".
 This was initially the explanation for the origin of the name.

 The oldest traces of a settlement in the area are scattered neolithic tools which have been discovered around Grindelwald village.
 Several Roman era coins have also been found in the municipality.
 A castle was built on the Burgbühl hill above the village during the High Middle Ages.

 In 1146, King Conrad III granted estates in Grindelwald to Interlaken Monastery.
 In the late 12th century, the barons of the alpine valleys in what became the Berner Oberland went to war against the expansionist Duke Berthold V of Zähringen.
 The Duke defeated a coalition of nobles in the Grindlewald valley in 1191.
-His victory allowed him to expand Zähringen power into the Oberland, to expand the city of Thun and found the city of Bern.
+His victory allowed him to expand Zähringen power into Oberland, expand the city of Thun, and found the city of Bern.
 Beginning in the 13th century, Interlaken Monastery began to purchase rights and land in Grindelwald and eventually forced the local nobles out of the valley.
 The Monastery continued to exert influence in the village and in 1315 and again in 1332 ordered the villagers to raid Unterwalden to further the political ambitions of the Abbot's patrons.
 In response to the raids, in 1342, Unterwalden attacked Grindelwald.
 A few years later, in 1348–49, the villagers joined in an unsuccessful rebellion against ecclesiastical power.
 In 1528, the city of Bern adopted the Protestant Reformation and proceeded to spread the new faith in Grindelwald against the populations' wishes.
 Berne was able to impose its will, converted the village and secularized Interlaken Abbey and the Abbey's lands.
 Grindelwald became part of the bailiwick of Interlaken, under a Bernese bailiff.